 - Contests in a region’s series are based upon the location of the contest, not the home location of the pilot.

 - A series will consist of 3 contests minimum.
-In the NW Region, two out of the possible three contests must be flown.
 Canadian contests are included on request of the organizers, and assigned a region based on consultation with them.
 The Nationals serves as a wild-card contest for each and every region in which a competitor participates.

 - The average of the best 3 contests flown in the region will be used.
 If a participant flies more than three, their highest scores will be used to arrive at their total percentage.
 This format enables pilots to improve their score by attending more contests and encourages participation at more contests.